• Summary

 ___________

-Introduced by M. of A. GIBBS -- read once and referred to the Committee
+Introduced by M. of A. REYES -- read once and referred to the Committee

-AN ACT to amend the county law, in relation to the powers and duties of
+AN ACT to amend the insurance law and the social services law, in

 The People of the State of New York, represented in Senate and Assem-